liflab/beepbeep-3-book/markdown/use-cases/README.md

 ...
 ```

 Events are structured as tuples, with a fixed set of attributes, each of which taking a scalar value.
 This simple example can be used to illustrate various queries that typically arise in an event stream processing scenario.
-A first, simple type of query one can compute over such a trace is called a **snapshot query**, such as the following:
+A first, simple type of query one can compute over such a trace is called a <!--\index{snapshot query} \textbf{snapshot query}-->**snapshot query**<!--/i-->, such as the following:

 - Get the closing price of MSFT for the first five trading days.

 The result of that query is itself a trace of tuples, much in the same way the relational `SELECT` statement on a table returns another table.

-To illustrate how this query can be executed,
+To illustrate how this query can be executed, we consider the following diagram:

 ![Snapshot query](SnapshotQuery.png)

-Blabla
+The first processor box in the figure is a fictitious "ticker source", which, in the present case, generates a random stream similar to the example given above.
+The events from this source are replicated along two paths.
+The bottom path is evaluated against the condition that the value in the second column (index 1) is the string "MSFT".
+The top path is sent into a `Filter` processor, whose control pipe is connected to the stream of Boolean values calculated previously.
+This results in a stream where only events concerning the MSFT symbol are kept.
+Finally, the <!--\index{Prefix@\texttt{Prefix}} \texttt{Prefix}-->`Prefix`<!--/i--> processor retains the first five events from this stream, completing the implementation of the query.
+This chain of processors corresponds to the following code snippet:

 ``` java
 TickerFeed feed = new TickerFeed();